 Another important aspect of a data center is redundancy and uptime.
 Many businesses rely on their website and digital presence to make sales and bring in money.
 This means that their data center and cloud providers need to offer a high percentage of availability with limited downtime.
 Uptime Institute’s data center tier standard system requires between 99.671% of uptime for their lowest tier and 99.995% of uptime for their highest tier.
 A lot of this uptime is reliant on the data center operation’s redundancy backup strategy.
 Data center’s need to provide complete hardware redundancy and fault-tolerant systems to ensure users stay online.

 How Does Data Center Security and Compliance Work?

 Data is a vital part of how many companies operate.
 Data centers require a tremendous amount of security, and to ensure this data from all various companies is protected, compliance is a vital standard for all data center operations.
 Data center security refers to both physical security and cybersecurity.
 Data centers use hi-tech security that incorporates the latest technology innovations.

 The physical security of a data center should have on-site guards that secure the grounds (both inside and outside) 24/7.
 It should also have video surveillance recording in all vital areas.
 Users should have access control and should be able to visit when needed.
 Data centers should also have electronic access control systems and locks on all cabinets and cages to ensure security.

-Cybersecurity and network protection are also an important part of a data center’s operation.
-A good data center will have DDoS monitoring and protection, a dedicated firewall that blocks an outside user from gaining access to data, disaster recovery in case a disaster was to occur.
+Cybersecurity and network protection are also important parts of a data center’s operation.
+A good data center will have DDoS monitoring and protection, a dedicated firewall that blocks an outside user from gaining access to data, and disaster recovery in case a disaster were to occur.